TrustedComputingGroup/pandoc/guide.md

 ## TCG-Specific Blocks

-### Informative Text
+### Informative Text Blocks

 TCG uses a special visual style to demarcate informative non-binding remarks within specifications.

-We use the Markdown "quote block" for this purpose.
-A quote looks like this:
+To create an informative note, use the following syntax:

 ```md
 > This is the only informative text block in this document.